 Brentford midfielder Onyeka makes Premier League debut against Arsenal

-Brentford midfielder Frank Onyeka is making his Premier League debut in Friday’s opening match against Arsenal.
+Brentford midfielder Frank Onyeka is making his Premier League debut in Friday’s opening match of the Premier League season against Arsenal.

 The Nigeria international moved to Brentford Community Stadium on a five-year deal from FC Midtjylland in July, and he joins Vitaly Janelt in strengthening the Bees’ midfield.

-Prior to Friday's match, Onyeka delivered an impressive performance for the 2021 Championship play-offs winners in a pre-season friendly outing against Manchester United which ended in a 2-2 draw on July 28 at Old Trafford.
+Prior to Friday's match, Onyeka delivered impressive performances for the 2021 Championship play-offs winners in pre-season friendly outings against Valencia and Manchester United, which include scoring a goal against the Spanish club.

 Editors' Picks